The Marvelous Land Of Oz

 sulkily to the back of the nest.

-the Woggle-Bug, "it remains for me to save us in my most Highly
+said the Woggle-Bug, "it remains for me to save us in my most Highly

 Magnified